williamlempinen/williamlempinen/README.md

 Constantly seeking for good coding practices and interesting projects to educate myself 🕵️‍♂️

-Currently working as a research assistant at [University of Turku](https://tt.utu.fi/sweng/)
+Currently working as a research assistant at University of Turku, [Software Engineering Laboratory](https://tt.utu.fi/sweng/)

 ### 📫 How to reach me: